-This is another great influencer media kit with a design that will work great for travel influencers.
+This is another great influencer media kit with a design that will work great for travel micro influencers.
 The example has a cover photo, an about section, and demographics on the first page.
 Yet, the design of the second page is what makes this media kit a great example for travel influencers.

-If some of your past trips were a part of some collaboration, explain what your part of the work was and how the company benefited from partnering up with you.
+If some of your past trips were a part of some collaboration, explain your part of the work and how the company benefited from partnering up with you.
 Although the example above is only three pages long, if there is some very successful collaboration you are proud of, you can add another page to share the content you created as well as the results it brought to the company or the brand.

 YouTube media kit

 Lastly, for influencers on YouTube, there are super helpful audience-planning tools that help influencers effectively peach themselves to brands; this tool is one of the best influencer marketing tools on the market right now.
 YouTube can help you create a shareable summary with all insights about your account that are required by advertisers and brands who want to collaborate with you.